Clinical Concept Embeddings Learned from Massive Sources of Multimodal Medical Data: Results

 In total we were able to estimate embeddings for 108,477 unique concepts using the combined set of data, making this the largest set of embeddings for medical concepts to date.
 Figure \ref{upset} shows a visualization of the various intersections of the 108,477 concepts found across the different sources of data using the UpSet visualization method \cite{Conway2017,lex2014upset}.

 Most of the concepts appear in only one corpus, however 16,299 (14\%) appeared in multiple sources.
-We evaluated previously published embeddings obtained through the \emph{clinicalml} github repository (https://github.com/clinicalml/embeddings) for comparison to our \emph{cui2vec} embeddings.
-Note that all three of the comparison embeddings come from different data sources and have very few concepts in common, so we were forced to pairwise comparisons between \emph{cui2vec} and each set of embeddings.
+We evaluated previously published embeddings obtained through the \emph{clinicalml} github repository (\url{https://github.com/clinicalml/embeddings}) for comparison to our \emph{cui2vec} embeddings.
+Note that all three of the comparison embeddings come from different data sources and have very few concepts in common, so we were forced to perform pairwise comparisons between \emph{cui2vec} and each set of embeddings.

 The first comparison was against 300-dimensional embeddings for 15,905 concepts (of which 12,568 were in common with \emph{cui2vec}) derived from a claims database of 4 million patients.
 The results are shown in Table \ref{comparetable}.
-We observed that \emph{cui2vec} outperformed the reference embeddings in most tasks, in some instances by a substantial margin, though the embeddings from Choi et. al had the edge in the human assessment benchmark.
-Next we compared 300-dimension embeddings for 28,394 concepts derived from the same set of clinical notes in \cite{Finlayson2014} published as part of \cite{Choi2016}.
-In total, there were 21,789 concepts in common between \emph{cui2vec} and this set of embeddings.
+We observed that \emph{cui2vec} outperformed the reference embeddings in most tasks, in some instances by a substantial margin, though the embeddings from Choi et al. had the edge in the human assessment benchmark.
+Next, we compared 300-dimension embeddings for 28,394 concepts derived from the same set of clinical notes in Finlayson et al.\cite{Finlayson2014} published as part of Choi et al.\cite{Choi2016} In total, there were 21,789 concepts in common between \emph{cui2vec} and this set of embeddings.
 Here \emph{cui2vec} was again better in most benchmarks, in some cases by a large margin.
-Finally, we compared \emph{cui2vec} against 200-dimensional embeddings for 59,266 concepts derived from 348,566 PubMed abstracts, first published in \cite{de2014medical}.
-There were 33,376 concepts in common that were used for benchmarking.
+Finally, we compared \emph{cui2vec} against 200-dimensional embeddings for 59,266 concepts derived from 348,566 PubMed abstracts, first published in De Vine et al.\cite{de2014medical} There were 33,376 concepts in common that were used for benchmarking.
 On this dataset we observed a huge relative improvement and \emph{cui2vec} was uniformly better across all benchmarks, as shown in Table \ref{comparetable}.